Potassium-40

 Both forms of the electron capture decay release further photons, when electrons from the outer shells fall into the inner shells to replace the electron taken from there.
+The total energy for the decay to argon is 1.51 MeV.

 The EC decay of ^{40}K explains the large abundance of argon (nearly 1%) in the Earth's atmosphere, as well as prevalence of ^{40}Ar over other isotopes.